© Crown copyright 2020

 £78,750 x 13.8% = £10,867.50

 Once you’ve worked out the amount of Class 1A NICs due you may need to adjust the figure.

 Read paragraph 18 for instances where this may be necessary.

 10. Record keeping for Class 1A NICs purposes

-You may be asked to produce evidence of how you’ve worked out Class 1A NICs.
-If you’ve used a substitute P11D for recording Class 1A NICs, it’s important that you keep records which show this information, either in paper form or on computer.
-In either case, these records must be made available to us on request.
-If you provide company cars or vans and fuel it may be to your advantage to keep detailed records of these particular benefits to calculate the amount of Class 1A NICs due.
+If you’ve used substitute forms, or you used the adjustment boxes on form P11D(b), you may be asked to provide evidence about how you arrived at the figures you used.
+It’s important you keep supporting records, on paper or electronically, to show how you made your calculations.
+You must provide them on request.
+If you provide company cars or vans and fuel it may be to your advantage to keep detailed records of those particular benefits to calculate the amount of Class 1A NICs due.

 Read booklet 480: Expenses and benefits - a tax guide.

-11. How benefits are provided can affect their NICs treatment
+11. How benefits provided can affect their NICs treatment

 If you meet your employee’s personal liability (such as paying for or reimbursing private health insurance that your employee has taken out) that amount should be treated as gross pay on which Class 1 NICs will be due.

-If, on the other hand, you take out a contract with a provider to provide an employee with private health insurance, then that will normally be a benefit recorded on the employee’s P11D and Class 1A NICs will be due.
+If, on the other hand, you take out a contract with a provider to provide an employee with private health insurance, then that will normally be a benefit recorded on the employee’s P11D or taxed through payrolling and Class 1A NICs will be due.